 The 3 Pillars that Make West African Interior Design Unique

 From Senegal’s golden sands to the lush forests of Ivory Coast, West African Interior design is as diverse as the landscapes that shape it.
 It is an an amazing world of craftsmanship, culture, and color.
-Having been born and raised in the region myself, this world has a special place in my heart.
-I distinctly remember the colors, the furniture, the prints, and all the other things that make West African interior design unique.

 In this article: